The History of Whoo

 Cheongidan Rejuvenating Pro-Radiance line

-The History of Whoo’s “Cheongidan” (천기단) is a premium anti-aging skincare line to revitalise dull and fatigued skin and target more complex signs of aging.
-The line is based on a modern reinterpretation of the royal beauty secrets of Chinese Empress Dowager Cixi of the Qing Dynasty.
+The History of Whoo’s “Cheongidan” (천기단) is a luxury anti-aging skincare designed to revitalise dull and fatigued skin and address complex signs of aging.
+The line is based on a modern reinterpretation of the royal beauty beauty secrets of Empress Dowager Cixi from the Qing Dynasty.

 Disclaimer: I personally translated the majority of facts and contents in this article from original Korean sources, so I kindly ask you to credit my work if you’re planning to use any of the information included in this guide.